programming cpp rust

 Dynamic dispatch is the obvious way for a client to provide a handler for the above calls.
 Unfortunately, this is often insufficiently performant.
 We want static polymorphism here to avoid the indirect call overhead that dynamic polymorphism would have.
 An example of a real, production C++ library that does this with CRTP is RapidJSON.

-We will now implement this in Rust.
-Unlike C++ is not entirely true as in C++20 concepts perform a similar role.
 Unlike C++, a generic argument cannot have arbitrary function calls done to it, because Rust wants to statically check correctness at declaration time rather than template instantation time.
-We first need to declare the interface our user's type needs to conform to:

 pub trait Visitor {